TransistorSmoke/react-pagination/README.md

-# React Pagination With DIGIMON! :)
+# React Pagination With DIGIMONS! :)

 This React app pulls Digimon data from an API and displays results section by section, using pagination.

-....Digimon was one of my favorite animes when I was about 13-14 years old..........
+....Digimon was one of my favorite animes when I was about 13-14 years old.......... thus... the sample.

 # This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).